The Man in Grey: Cast

-Production

 Original novel

 The novel was published in 1941.
 The New York Times thought it was old fashioned but enjoyed the depiction of the era saying it created a "lively scene for a sad story."
 The book was a best seller in the US, selling more than 100,000 copies in 1942.

+It is unclear who suggested the book to Gainsborough – James Mason felt it might have been R.J.
+Minney but he was unsure.
+He said the Ostrer brothers were very enthusiastic about it writing " We must concede to them this one victory in the production field ".

 Casting

 Margaret Lockwood later wrote that when she heard about the project, she read the novel and thought she would be ideal for the role of Clarissa.
-She was not pleased to be cast as Hesther, writing in her memoirs, "true, I had played that unpleasant little piece in The Stars Look Down after many misgivings.
+She was not pleased to be cast as Hesther, writing in her memoirs, "True, I had played that unpleasant little piece in The Stars Look Down after many misgivings.
 But Hesther was a different matter.
 She was downright wicked."
 She says she was persuaded by Carol Reed's advice to not "bother about the number of pages in a part, but think about the motivation."
-Lockwood "didn't like the motivation - but it was a 'meaty' part."
+Lockwood "didn't like the motivation – but it was a 'meaty' part."

+Lockwood's biographer says Phyllis Calvert originally wanted to play Hesther.

 Lockwood says that James Mason's role was originally offered to Eric Portman who turned it down.
-The climax was graphic for its time with Mason's brutal beating of Lockwood's cowering villainess using his walking stick.
+Her biographer says second choice Robert Donat did not want to make the film and James Mason was the third choice.

+To play the role, Mason agreed to make an extra five pictures for Gainsborough (he wound up making only three due to the studio's failure to exercise an option in time for the other two).
+He later wrote:

+My willingness to sign a multiple contract, which is highly distasteful to me, was earnest of my faith in the commercial potential of Lady Eleanor Smith’s novel.
+There was nothing about it that I could actually bring myself to like, and I had no clue about how I could do anything with a part so monstrously nasty as that of Lord Rohan.
+I allowed myself to be beaten by the problem at the outset.

 Lockwood was the only one of the four leads to be a star when the film was made.
 She told a journalist at the time: